Zimbabwe is in Southern Africa between the between the Zambezi and the Limpopo rivers.

 Lake Kariba on the River Zambezi is one of the world's largest manmade lakes.

 The Gold Mining Museum, in KweKwe in the Central Region of Zimbabwe, provides information about Zimbabwe's gold mining industry.

-Between 1953 and 1963 Southern Rhodesia, Northern Rhodesia (Zambia) and Nyasaland (Malawi) were members of the Federation of Central Africa.
+Between 1953 and 1963 Southern Rhodesia (Zimbabwe), Northern Rhodesia (Zambia) and Nyasaland (Malawi) were members of the Federation of Central Africa.

 On 18 April 1980 Zimbabwe became an independent state.

-After independence Zimbabwe kept ties with Britain through the Commonwealth.
-Zimbabwe withdrew from the Commonwealth in 2003.
+After independence Zimbabwe kept ties with Britain through the Commonwealth withdrawing in 2003.

 In 2002 millions of people in Southern Africa faced food shortages.
 Countries particularly affected included Zimbabwe, Malawi and Zambia.

 A state of emergency was declared following a cholera outbreak at the end of 2008.